Skip to content

 The central object to any calculation done in KITE is the lattice single-particle Hamiltonian (SPH) — \(H\) — which is always a sparse \(D\!\times\!D\) hermitian matrix (\(D\) being the total number of orbitals in the lattice).
 This fully embodies the simulated system, from its underlying bravais lattice structure and local orbital basis, to all the non-periodic terms that realize disordered potentials, specific boundary conditions, complex structural defects and external magnetic fields.

 Any finite-dimensional SPH has a bounded real-valued spectrum which must be shifted and rescaled to suitably fit within \([-1,1]\), the convergence interval of the method.
 This conversion is performed internally by KITE, which transforms \(H\to\mathcal{H}=(H\!-\!\varepsilon_{0})/\delta\varepsilon\) and rescales all energy variables by \(\delta\varepsilon\).
-This step requires an early (over)estimation of \(H\)'s spectral bandwidth, which can be set manually (using spectrum_range = \([\,\varepsilon_{0}\!-\!\delta\varepsilon/2\),\(\,\varepsilon_{0}\!+\!\delta\varepsilon/2]\) in kite.Configuration()) or be automatically done by KITE upon generation of the hdf5 configuration file.
+This step requires an early (over)estimation of \(H\)'s spectral bandwidth, which can be set manually (using spectrum_range = \([\,\varepsilon_{0}\!-\!\delta\varepsilon/2\),\(\,\varepsilon_{0}\!+\!\delta\varepsilon/2]\) in kite.Configuration()), or be automatically done by KITE upon generation of the hdf5 configuration file.
 At this stage, the user must also specify:

 1. The dimensions of the simulated lattice, length=[lx,ly,(lz)];

-2. The number of subdivisions for parallelization of the matrix-vector operation, divisions=[nx,ny,(nz)], where \(n_{x}n_{y}n_{z}\) is the available CPU-cores;
+2. The number of subdivisions for parallelization of the matrix-vector operation, divisions=[nx,ny,(nz)], where \(n_{x}n_{y}n_{z}\) (or \(n_{x}n_{y}\) for 2D models) is the available CPU-cores;

 3. The type of boundary conditions;